syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Barcode.md

 {% endtabs %}

+### Set location and size to the barcode

+The following code snippets show how to set size and location for Codabar barcode to a PDF document.
+{% tabs %}
+{% highlight c# %}

+//Creating new PDF Document

+PdfDocument doc = new PdfDocument();

+//Adding new page to PDF document

+PdfPage page = doc.Pages.Add();

+//Create new instance for Codabar barcode

+PdfCodabarBarcode barcode = new PdfCodabarBarcode();

+//Setting location of the barcode

+barcode.Location = new PointF(100, 100);

+//Setting size of the barcode

+barcode.Size = new SizeF(200, 100);

+barcode.Text = "123456789$";

+//Printing barcode on to the Pdf.

+barcode.Draw(page);

+//Save and close the Document

+doc.Save("CODABAR.pdf");

+doc.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Creating new PDF Document

+Dim doc As New PdfDocument()

+'Adding new page to PDF document

+Dim page As PdfPage = doc.Pages.Add()

+'Create new instance for Codabar barcode

+Dim barcode As PdfCodabarBarcode = New PdfCodabarBarcode()

+'Setting location of the barcode

+barcode.Location = New PointF(100, 100)

+'Setting size of the barcode

+barcode.Size = New SizeF(200, 100)

+barcode.Text = "123456789$"

+'Printing barcode on to the Pdf.

+barcode.Draw(page)

+'Save and close the Document

+doc.Save("CODABAR.pdf")

+doc.Close(True)

+{% endhighlight %}

+{% endtabs %}

 ### Customizing the barcode appearance

 The height of the barcode can be changed using the **BarHeight** property.
 The equivalent property to change the block size for two dimensional barcode is **XDimension**.
 You can also customize the barcode color by changing the DarkBarColor and LightBarColor properties.